| || |

 | | MATHEMAGENIC

-JANUARY 11, 2010 Blogging for knowledge workers: incubating ideas
+JANUARY 11, 2010 [Social] Blogging for knowledge workers: incubating ideas

 Those relations do not appear automatically: it takes time and effort before one can enjoy social effects of blogging.
 While my Dutch is still far from perfect I am happy with any opportunity to reach local audiences.
 18-21).
 Weblogs are often discussed as a tool that supports bottom-up knowledge management.
 Weblog as an outboard brain.